Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

 where

-$\lrcorner$ \end{prop}
+\end{prop}

+The proof is straightforward by rearranging \eqref{eq:IR-def} and dividing both sides by $f_i(\theta)-a_i>0$.
 Since $x_i(a_i,a_{-i})$ is non-increasing in $a_i$ (\cref{assume:emission-decreasing}), we have that $\xi_i(a_i,f(\theta))\leq 0$ for every $a_i< f_i(\theta)$.
-Therefore, the characterization \eqref{eq:IR-char1} of obedience, proven in \cref{appendix:prop:obedience}, provides an appropriate amount of incentive for driver~$i$ to ensure her compliance.
+Therefore, the characterization \eqref{eq:IR-char1} of obedience provides an appropriate amount of incentive for driver~$i$ to ensure her compliance.
 That is, the minimum amount of incentive that ensures compliance/obedience of driver~$i$ should be larger than the maximum of the weighted sum (according to $\theta_i$) of the rate at which $i$ can increase her emissions $\xi_i(a_i,f(\theta))$ and the rate at which $i$ can decrease her travel time $\tau_i(a_i,f(\theta))$ by not complying.